JRamosGarcia/bitcoindAdapter/README.md

 ## .properties configuration

 .properties file are almost auto-explicative. remarks on the following properties:

-* `spring.data.mongodb.uri=mongodb://127.0.0.1:27017/memPool`
-Uri of mongodb collection to use for storing the mempool

 * `bitcoindadapter.loadDBOnStart={true|false}`
 Decides if bitcoindAdapter must try to load mempool from db when starting.
 If not, it will query all mempool txs to bitcoind (it can takes hours).
 Normally mempool in db will be in part outdated. bitcoindAdapter will use txs which are still in mempool and discard the old ones.
 This saves a lot of time.